Yu-Lab-Genomics/MethylAI/README.md

 `--threshold_max_missing_cpg_ratio`: Sample QC threshold; samples with low-quality CpG ratio exceeding this value are excluded (default: `0.5`). **Do not modify for tutorial or reproducibility**.
 `--threshold_max_n_base_ratio`: CpG site QC threshold; sites with N-base ratio above this value in the extracted sequence are excluded (default: `0.02`). **Do not modify for tutorial or reproducibility**.
 `--threshold_max_missing_sample_ratio`: CpG site QC threshold; sites with low-quality calls across samples exceeding this ratio are excluded (default: `0.5`). **Do not modify for tutorial or reproducibility**.
-`--calculate_regional_methylation`: Window sizes (in bp) for regional methylation calculation (default: `1000 500 200`). **Note: Computing regional methylation for all ~27 million CpG sites requires approximately 24 hours.
+`--calculate_regional_methylation`: Window sizes (in bp) for regional methylation calculation (default: `1000 500 200`).
+Set `--calculate_regional_methylation 0` to disable this calculation. **Note: Computing regional methylation for all ~27 million CpG sites requires approximately 24 hours.
 Do not modify for tutorial or reproducibility**.
 `--quiet`: Suppress runtime messages when set.
 `--output_format`: Dataset output format; options: pickle or feather (default: `pickle`). **Do not modify for tutorial or reproducibility**.
-`--output_sampled_training_set`: Generate randomly sampled training subsets (proportions: 0.1, 0.2, 0.5) for rapid experimentation. **Do not set for full reproducibility**.
+`--output_sampled_training_set`: Generates randomly sampled training subsets for rapid experimentation.
+Accepts one or more floating-point values between 0 and 1 (e.g., `0.1 0.2 0.5`) representing the sampling proportions relative to the full training set.
+This feature is disabled by default. **Do not set for full reproducibility**.
 `--output_slice_training_set`: Output each CpG site as a separate file to handle memory constraints. **Note: This mode requires >6 hours to complete**.
 `--training_chr`: Chromosomes for training set (default: `chr1, chr2, chr3, chr4, chr5, chr6, chr7, chr8, chr9, chr12, chr13, chr14, chr15, chr16, chr17, chr18, chr19, chr20, chr21, chr22`). **Do not modify for tutorial or reproducibility**.
 `--validation_chr`: Chromosomes for validation set (default: `chr10`). **Do not modify for tutorial or reproducibility**.